What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 8) Leashes

-Postscript.
-From correspondence with one of the owners of my puppy (a girl, lives in Moscow, the letter was written at the time the dog was 1 year old):
+From correspondence with one of the owners of my puppy (a girl, lives in Moscow, the letter was written when the dog was 1 year old): Okay, okay, don’t belittle your merits - Tasha’s kindness and contact are 80% your merit (I’ll leave 20 for myself for genetics)).

 Mix food chow chow different types Not recommended.

-sensitive points
+Sensitive points

 Breeding